 In late December of 2019, the U.S. Environmental Protection agency released the proposed settlement agreements for Massachusetts and New Hampshire Small Municipal Separate Storm Sewer System (MS4) permits to public comment.
 This event marks the beginning of regulatory requirements that will require communities to spend a great deal of time and money to upgrade and expand their stormwater collection and detention system.
 Up to now most communities use their general revenue funds to pay for the occasional repair and maintenance of their municipal drainage system.
-In light of greater regulatory requirements, aging drainage systems, and tighter municipal budgets, a number of communities have moved to a fee-for-service system, or enterprise fund, to pay for their stormwater needs.
+In light of greater regulatory requirements, aging drainage systems, and tighter municipal budgets, over 1,000 communities have moved to a fee-for-service system, or enterprise fund, to pay for their stormwater needs.
 Currently, there are approximately 21 communities in Massachusetts that have set up stormwater enterprise funds.

 What Is A Stormwater Utility Enterprise Fund?